Icohedron/AdminMode/README.md

 A plugin that gives administrators (particularly in survival mode) abilities that make their jobs easier to do.

 ## Features
-- Upon entering admin mode, the player's current inventory, food, experience, and location is stored in memory.
-When the player leaves admin mode, their inventory, food, experience, and location are restored
+- Upon entering admin mode, the player's current inventory, food, experience, status effects, and location is stored in memory.
+When the player leaves admin mode, their inventory, food, experience, status effects, and location are restored
 - Configurable list of permissions that are given to players upon entering admin mode
 - A command to easily remove all permissions that have been given to players by this plugin ('/amclearperms' or '/adminmodeclearperms')
 - Entering admin mode with a victim name (the player the admin is going to help) and a reason.
 Both of which are entirely optional ('/adminmode [reason]')